aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Bandit.md

 # `Bandit`

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
-HardMode being true has 1 change:
+HardMode being true does the following changes:

 - In the projectile throw, the projectile takes 1 / 0.045 frames (~22.22222223 frames) for the projectile to move to its target instead of 1 / 0.025 frames (40.0 frames)